Santanu29/human-dectection-counting/README.md

   This program makes use of Histogram of Oriented Gradient Descriptor.
 It is a feature descriptor for the use object detection.
 OpenCV has efficiently implemented HOG Descriptor algorithm with Support Vector Machine or SVM.
 HOGDescriptor_getDefaultPeopleDetector() is a pre-trained model for human detection of OpenCV and then the support vector machine is fed into it.

+The detect() function detects the humans in the frame and displays the frame with the people highlighted.